theharq/trade-tariff-docker/README.md

 1. Clone this repo
 2. Execute `./install.sh` to donwload the repositories
-3. Execute `docker-compose up` to create the docker containers
+3. Execute `docker-compose build` to create the docker containers
 4. Profit!

 # How to use it

-- To start all the containers execute `./start.sh`
+- To start all the containers execute `docker-compose up`
-- To stop all the containers execute `./stop.sh`
-- To restart all the containers execute `./restart.sh`
-- If for any reason you need to clean all the containers, type `./clean-containers.sh`

 # Notes